Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 and click `Next: Networking` at the bottom of the page.

-For this tutorial, we want to follow the path of least resistance from a security perspective, so choose the radio button `Public endpoint (all networks)`.
+For this tutorial, we want to follow the path of least resistance from a security perspective, so choose the radio button `Public endpoint (all networks)` and leave **Network Routing** as the default `Microsoft network routing`.

 ![Azure ADLS Config 4 Image]({{ "/images/synapse/azure-adls2-config-4.png" | prepend: base }}){: .center-image }

+and click `Next: Data Protection` at the bottom of the page.

-and click `Next: Advanced` at the bottom of the page.
+There is nothing to do on the **Data Protection** tab for the purposes of these exercises, so click `Next: Advanced` at the bottom of the page.

 On the `Advanced` tab, we want to be sure that Data Lake Storage Gen2 "Hierarchical namespace" is `Enabled`.